-The project proposes the development a one-story tilt up building with a mezzanine for office and processing use on a 1.26 gross- acre site.
+The project proposes the development of four one-story buildings on a 3.56 gross acre site.
 The facility will contain space for office use, cultivation, and processing/manufacturing.
-At buildout, the facility will have an approximate building ground floor area (GFA) of 17,496 square feet (sf) and total building area of 22,218 sf.
+At buildout, the facility will have an approximate building ground floor area (GFA) of 68,394 square feet (sf).